rethinkdb/rethinkdb_rebirth/mk/README.md

 * `make dump-db` or `make -p`: Dump the `make` database.

-* `make command-line`: Print the real `make` command line used to build RethinkDB.
+* `make command-line`: Print the real `make` command line used to build RebirthDB.
 On some old, unpatched versions of GNU make this is required to use `-j`.

 * `make debug-count`: Debug the count feature.